ivan-hc/AppMan/README.md

 # AppMan
 AppImage Manager that works like APT or Pacman.

+The main goal of this tool is to provide the same updated applications to multiple GNU/Linux distributions without having to change the package manager or the distro itself.
+This means that whatever distro you use, you will not miss your favorite programs or the need for a more updated version.
+AppMan also aims to be a merger for GNU / Linux distributions, using not just AppImage as the main package format, but also other standalone programs, so without having to risk breaking anything on your system: no daemons, no shared libraries.
+Just your program and your launcher.

 # How it works
-AppMan uses [precompiled scripts](https://github.com/ivan-hc/AppMan/tree/main/applications) that can download applications from their main sites or compiling them using [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit), just like you can do with PKGBUILDs in AUR, the final result is a ready to use AppImage with a launcher and its icon (where needed, command line tools like "wine" can be only used from the terminal) for your favourite application.
+AppMan uses [precompiled scripts](https://github.com/ivan-hc/AppMan/tree/main/applications) that can download applications from their main sites or compiling them using [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit), just like you can do with PKGBUILDs in AUR.
+The final result is a ready to use AppImage with a launcher and its icon (where needed, command line tools like "wine" can be only used from the terminal) for your favourite application.
 The complete list is available [here](https://github.com/ivan-hc/AppMan/tree/main/applications).

 AppMan uses [appimageupdatetool](https://github.com/AppImage/AppImageUpdate) to update AppImages (if zsync support is available), there is also an option to clean all backup files created after each update.

 A video on a first build is available [here](https://www.youtube.com/watch?v=H4XTYBV__1s) (in reality the features have increased since its release, keep reading).

 The [AppMan's installer](https://raw.githubusercontent.com/ivan-hc/AppMan/main/INSTALL) includes [appimageupdatetool](https://github.com/AppImage/AppImageUpdate) (needed to update AppImages), [pkg2appimage](https://github.com/AppImage/pkg2appimage) (to compile *.yml recipes) and [appimagetool](https://github.com/AppImage/AppImageKit) (to convert a *.AppDir folder to AppImage).
+Nothing else.
+Other tools are already pre-installed on your system (wget, mv, mkdir...).

 # Installation